Anita Ward is an American singer who made history with only one title.

 • Can't Nobody Love Me Like You Do 1980

 1979 ... the HUGE transcosmic tube which elevates her One Shot to the rank of planetary star.
 Here she signs one of the most famous titles of the late 70s and the 20th century.
 And who hasn't aged a bit.
 MO-NU-MEN-TAL !

 1979 ... a continuation my faith very sympathetic.
 But how to compete with the previous gem, mission almost impossible.
 Race results : full unscrewing in the Charts ...

 1979 ... a year which ends happily in style with a full DISCO title which allows her to return to success.
-But which will already be his last unfortunately ...
+But which will already be her last unfortunately ...

 1980 ... welcome to the next decade, Anita adapts.
 No more Disco, long live funk !
 But that will not be enough to stop its gradual disappearance from radars ...

 1981 ... come on, a little last for the road.
 An adventure that only lasted a few years but left one of the biggest Dance hits in history